barrackHa/qtm_lab/README.md

 ## Pip
 Install requirements 'pip install - r requirements.txt'.
-Please note that if you're not working with conda, you should also (pip) install scipy, pandas and matplotlib.
+Please note that if you're not working with conda, you should also (pip) install scipy, pandas, scikit-learn and matplotlib.

 ## Data File
 The 'data_files' directory is an empty directory.
 It's content won't be tracked by git.